 - a.
 Presentation. - b.
 Motivations for submitting the proposal and working with C40. - c.
 Proposed procedure for escalating and resolving any unforeseen events and/or problems that may arise during project execution. - d.
 Effective communication strategy and involvement with C40 to ensure the proper execution of this consultancy. - e.
 Commitment to Diversity, Equity and Inclusion.
 Include professional examples, internal policies and any other relevant information to enable understanding of this commitment.
 For C40 policies, please refer to the relevant section in this Term of Reference. - f.
 Description of similar projects you have worked on, highlighting the results obtained. - g.
 Attach brief biographies or CV summaries of the proposed team members.
 If you have a corporate CV, please include it as well.
 Please refer to the C40 CV reference format.
-The consultant or consulting firm should preferably be located in the Philippines. - Specific experience in the design or implementation of energy efficiency measures for buildings must be demonstrated. - Must have knowledge and experience in sustainability initiatives for the energy sector.
+The supplier must either be based in the Philippines or have staff working there\. - Specific experience in the design or implementation of energy efficiency measures for buildings must be demonstrated. - Must have knowledge and experience in sustainability initiatives for the energy sector.

-- Previous experience in working with one or more cities in South East Asia. - Experience in energy planning and foresight is a plus. - Experience in roadmap design is a plus.
+- Previous experience in working with one or more cities in South East Asia, and/or Philippines. - Experience in energy planning and foresight is a plus. - Experience in roadmap design is a plus. - If the supplier is not located in the Philippines, they must indicate whether they have staff working there or if they are applying in partnership with a local firm.